ninewands/privacy-policy/en/index.md

 We retain personal data only for as long as necessary to fulfill the purposes outlined in this policy or to comply with legal obligations.
 The retention periods for specific data types are as follows:

-* Email Address and Nickname: Stored until the user deletes their account.
+* Nickname: Stored until the user deletes their account.
 * Gameplay Logs: Stored for 30 days or until account deletion.
 * Event Data: Stored for a period of two months.